boundwize/jsonrecast/docs/parsing-and-printers.md

 echo JsonRecast::print($document);
 ```

 When it receives a `JsonRecastResult`, it also uses the result change set as an explicit signal that returned nodes should be rebuilt.
-Independently of that change set, the printer detects AST mutations by comparing parsed nodes with their original text and checking their descendants.
-Direct edits and in-place visitor mutations that return `null` are therefore still printed.
+Independently of that change set, the printer detects changes to JSON values and syntax trivia by comparing parsed nodes with their original text and checking their descendants.
+Direct edits to those fields and in-place visitor mutations that return `null` are therefore still printed.

 ```php
 $result = JsonRecast::traverse($document, $visitor);